Obstructed Thickenings and Supermanifolds: Moduli Problems: Supermanifolds and Thickenings

 \section{Moduli Problems: Supermanifolds and Thickenings}

 Moduli problems in considerable generality are discussed in \cite[p.
 150]{HARTDEF}.
 Loosely speaking, one aspect of the moduli problem concerns itself with giving sets such as \eqref{rkfj490fj4fp3okp3ofk3p} the structure of an algebraic variety or scheme or some other such geometric object.
 Such problems admit nice, categorical reformulations where they can be reduced to the problem of representability of an appropriately constructed functor. \\\\ In \cite{HARTDEF}, sets such as \eqref{rkfj490fj4fp3okp3ofk3p} are themselves referred to as moduli problems.
-In this section we will briefly comment on the moduli problem for complex supermanifolds, following studies by Onishchik in \cite{ONISHMOD, ONISHCLASS}.
+In this section we will discuss the moduli problem for complex supermanifolds, following studies by Onishchik in \cite{ONISHMOD, ONISHCLASS}.
 We aim to then formulate a variant of this problem in order to investigate the structure of the corresponding moduli variety.
-We will submit a claim regarding this structure but will not attempt to study it further here.
-Finally, in taking motivation from the decomposition in \eqref{49d93j8fj3fj3p}, we conclude by arguing that this decomposition will hold at the level of moduli.
+Our objective will be to formulate some general conjectures on the structure of this variety.
+Finally, in taking motivation from the decomposition in \eqref{49d93j8fj3fj3p}, we conclude by arguing that this decomposition will hold at the level of moduli, i.e., up to isomorphism.